Excerpted from The Art of Living According to Joe Beef by David McMillan, Frédéric Morin and Meredith Erickson

 2 The best thing to have for this operation is one of those plug-in flat, nonstick griddles, the kind the tasting ladies have in the grocery store.
 You can cook your egg, bacon, and muffin on the griddle while you blast the liver on the stove top.
 Preheat the oven to 350°F (180°C); this is to keep the bacon warm after cooking or to blast the foie if need be.
 Turn on the griddle and set to medium-high heat.
 When the griddle is ready, cook the bacon until the edges are golden brown and lightly crispy, fry the egg over easy, and toast the cut sides of the muffin.

 3 Heat the oil in a frying pan over high heat.
-When the frying pan is superhot, add the liver and cook, turning once, until nicely colored.
-You want a good color on the foie gras, kind of like the skin of a roasted chicken.
+When the frying pan is super hot, add the liver and cook, turning once, until nicely coloured.
+You want a good colour on the foie gras, kind of like the skin of a roasted chicken.
 This will take only a minute or two total in a very hot pan.
 Remember to flip the liver away from you so you don’t splash your belly.
 Carefully transfer the liver to a baking sheet.
 If the liver is still hard to the touch, put it in the oven for a minute or two.
 The fat that collects in the baking sheet (but not the fat from the frying pan) is good to drizzle on the muffin.

 4 Now build your sandwich: start with a muffin half, cut side up, and top it with the bacon, the egg, and the foie.
 Drizzle the stack with a little mustard, sprinkle with salt and pepper to taste, and top with the other muffin half.